realgolf/realgolf/documentation/README.md

 ## Contributing Guide

-Please follow are [Contributing Guidlines](../CONTRIBUTING.md) when Contributing to this project.
+Please follow our [Contributing Guidlines](../CONTRIBUTING.md) when Contributing to this project.